Youth action committee (yac)

 Arpit Sharma, Member

-Arpit Sharma is an 18-year-old from Burlington, ON at McMaster University and he is passionate in the advocacy of mental health.
+Arpit Sharma is a 20-year-old from Burlington, ON at McMaster University and he is passionate in the advocacy of mental health.
 He has been involved with The New Mentality since 2019 and then gained the position of Co-Facilitator.
 He shows intense passion in raising awareness and helping remove barriers for underrepresented racialized individuals in the mental health system.
 He would like to use his voice to make sure that underrepresented communities are heard and that access to resources is easily accessible to those who need it.
 Being involved with the Youth Action Committee will help him to make sure that a positive impact is created with the work he does and it will help those who are in need of these resources.

 Past Policy Papers